Jimmy Savile sexual abuse scandal: Exposure: The Other Side of Jimmy Savile

 An ITV documentary, Exposure: The Other Side of Jimmy Savile, was broadcast on 3 October 2012.
 It was researched and presented by Mark Williams-Thomas, the former police investigator who had previously been involved in the shelved Newsnight investigation.

 Several women interviewed by Exposure said that, as teenagers, they had been sexually abused by Savile.
 It was also said Savile obtained access to teenage girls through his television programmes Top of the Pops and Clunk, Click (1973–74), and his charity work.
-Savile's former colleagues said he made no attempt to hide his interest in girls from them, while another said she had walked in on him french kissing an underage girl.
+Savile's former colleagues said he made no attempt to hide his interest in girls from them, while another said she had walked in on him kissing an underage girl.
 One woman who said Savile had sexually assaulted her in 1970, when she was 14, explained she had not pursued her complaint to police in 2008 after being told it would lead to a "media circus".
 The founder of ChildLine, Esther Rantzen, was shown the interviews by Williams-Thomas and commented that, "There were always rumours that [Savile] behaved very inappropriately sexually with children."

 An update to the original documentary, Exposure Update: The Jimmy Savile Investigation, was shown on ITV on 21 November.
 It won a Peabody Award in 2012.